A dedicated public art space houses a collection of more than 70 paintings by Alan Baker in Camden NSW

 Alan Douglas Baker.

 He was the third child of Pearl and Henry Baker of Ashfield, Sydney.
 The family recognised that Alan showed the same talents as his brother Normand and, at 13 years of age, during his days at Canterbury Boys High, he enrolled to study drawing at J.S.
 Watkins Art School.
 He left Canterbury High two years later to become a full time art student.

 J.S.
 Watkins school was a fertile ground in which to study and to nurture young talent because of the competitive stimulus of senior students such as Henry Hanke, Normand Baker (his brother ) and William Pidgen who were all Archibald Prize winners.

 Great emphasis was placed on tonal drawing in pencil charcoal , pen and washes and after about 4 years Alan was allowed to paint in oil colour.
-He entered a self portrait in the Archibald at 18 years and it was accepted.
+He entered a self portrait in the Archibald in 1936 at 22 years of age and it was accepted.